rusili/AC-Android/homework/week-6.md

 ##### Wireframe

-The app will feature four colored buttons and a text box indicating the current round.
+The app will feature four colored Buttons and a TextView indicating the current round.
 The color, position, style and design of the UI elements are up to your team to decide.

 <img src="image/memory_game.png" width="250">